 Sacramento hasn’t produced a whole lot of rock guitarists, but it has two who go by the name Jeff Watson.

 The better-known Jeff Watson is a founding member of the band Night Ranger.

-“If I had a quarter for every time I’ve been mistaken for that Jeff Watson, I’d be a rich man,” said the Jeff Watson who will play this week at Tuesday Night Summer Blues at Harrah’s Lake Tahoe.
+“If I had a quarter for every time I’ve been mistaken for that Jeff Watson, I’d be a rich man,” said the Jeff Watson, who was the guest artist May 6 for Tuesday Night Spring Blues at Harrah’s Lake Tahoe.